legacyai/tf-transformers/docs/source/index.rst

 - AI/ML/NLP teachers and educators

 ..
-    Copyright 2020 The HuggingFace Team.
+    Copyright 2020 TFT team and The HuggingFace Team.
 All rights reserved.

     Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at